NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/More Real Than Real.md

 **Prerequisites** Acrobat, Celebrity, Dandy, or Gladiator Dedication
 * * *
 Your performances aren't just well-known, they're famous across the land and beyond.
 Your ability to make people believe the stories you perform has taken on supernatural power.
-You gain the ability to cast [[Spells/Fabricated Truth|Fabricated Truth]] once per day as an occult innate spell.
+You gain the ability to cast [[Fabricated Truth|Fabricated Truth]] once per day as an occult innate spell.

 *Source: Pathfinder #204: Stage Fright*
 *ORC*